armhold/justaddwater/readme.md

 Just Add Water is an open-source Wicket project that makes it easy to support user logins in your webapp.

+If you're starting from scratch you can use this project as a template and build your app around it.
+If you have existing code you can simply use it as an example, or copy the relevant parts into your codebase.

 It builds on the following projects:

  * [Apache Wicket](http://wicket.apache.org)